Marjan23/plgeon/Comments:BIP-0151.md

 I appreciate that the development of BIP150 and BIP151 was done for the right reasons but that is not at all a justification, especially given that the consequence of node identity will be catastrophic if widely deployed.

 --Eric Voskuil, 2017-02-11

+The proposal states:

+> This proposal is backward compatible.
+Non-supporting peers will ignore the encinit messages.

+This statement is incorrect.
+Sending content that existing nodes do not expect is clearly an incompatibility.
+An implementation that ignores invalid content leaves itself wide open to DOS attacks.
+The handshake must be complete before changes to the protocol can be applied, and only if the negotiation results in a version increment.
+While it may be desirable for this change to precede the version handshake it cannot be described as backward compatible.

+--Eric Voskuil, 2017-02-11